domRiddle/ASF/Localization.md

 > Jeśli jesteś nowym użytkownikiem, zalecamy rozpoczęcie od korzystania z **[przewodnika konfiguracji](https://github.com/JustArchi/ArchiSteamFarm/wiki/Setting-up-pl-PL)**.

-In similar way you can translate (and point to new locations) our sidebar 👍
+In similar way you can translate (and point to new locations) our sidebar! 🙂

 ---